Why is Multi Factor Authentication (MFA) important?

 All services using the Stanislaus State Warrior Sign In page and Office 365 support the use of MFA to secure logins.

 If I use the iOS or Android app can I use it for other services that support MFA?

-Yes, there are other organizations and services that use MFA from Duo Security or support the one time PINs the app generates and you can use the app with those organizations or services if you would like.
+Yes, there are other organizations and services that use MFA from Duo Security or support the one time PINs the app generates.
+You can use the app with those organizations or services if you would like.
 For support related to the Duo app 3rd party services you should reach out to the service provider.